Nyerguds/MobiusMapEditor/README.md

 * RA "Spied by..." trigger event now shows the House to select.
 * Added "Add" buttons in triggers and teamtypes dialogs.
 * Fixed tab order in triggers and teamtypes dialogs.
-* Fixed crash in "already exists" messages for triggers and teams.
+* Fixed crash in "already exists" messages for triggers and teamtypes.
 * Randomised tiberium on save, like the original WW editor does. (this is purely cosmetic; the game re-randomises it on map load.)
 * [EXPERIMENTAL] Added ability to place bibs as Smudge type.
 They won't show their full size in the editor at the moment, though.